Passion Gospels: Gospel of Nicodemus

 The Gospel of Nicodemus, also known as the Acts of Pilate (Acta Pilati; Πράξεις Πιλάτου), is a New Testament apocrypha gospel claimed to have been derived from an original Hebrew work written by Nicodemus, who appears in the Gospel of John as an associate of Jesus.
 The title "Gospel of Nicodemus" is medieval in origin.
 The dates of its accreted sections are uncertain, but according to the 1907 edition of the Catholic Encyclopedia scholars agree in assigning the resulting work to the middle of the fourth century AD.

 The section about Pilate is an older text found in the Greek Acts of Peter and Paul and, according to the surviving version, is an official document from Pontius Pilate (or composed from reports at the praetorium at Jerusalem) reporting events in Judea to Emperor Tiberius, and referring to the crucifixion of Jesus, as well as his miracles.

 Pseudo-Cyril of Jerusalem, on the Life and the Passion of Christ

-Pseudo-Cyril of Jerusalem, On the Life and the Passion of Christ or CPC 0113 is an apocryphal account of Jesus written in Sahidic.
+On the Life and the Passion of Christ or CPC 0113 is an apocryphal account of Jesus written in Sahidic.
 According to its written introduction, it is "a homily which the holy Apa Cyril [...] delivered", meaning Cyril of Jerusalem.
 Scholars, however, assume the homily to be a Pseudo-Cyrillian work.
 It is dated no earlier than the 8th century AD and, according to the introduction, was delivered "in the early morning of the fourth day of the Great Pascha", making it an Easter homily focusing mostly on the passion of Christ.